CJButton/mangaReads/README.md

 What is it about?

 MangaReads is a place where people can read, enjoy, and share comics from Japan.
-Our goal is to allow people from around the world to experience what life in Japan, share with one another our opinions, and give suggestions for other comics one might enjoy.
+Our goal is to allow people from around the world to experience what life is like in Japan, share with one another our opinions, and give suggestions for other comics one might enjoy.

 MangaReads